mncc8337/kerosene/README.md

 ## features
 - a (bad/suck/horrible) custom 2-stage bootloader
 - a proper keyboard driver (which lacks of LED indicating, shortcuts support lol)
-- it can print text! (with color!)
+- it can print text! (with colors!)
 - yeah that's all
 ## build and run
 to compile and run the project you will need: